you68681/Width-based_backward_search/README.md

 ```
 Polynomial Search Algorithms::

---forward-backward (=0)                    Forward k-BFWS(f5) first and then backward backward k-BFWS(f5) if forward search stops with no solution, default 2
+--forward-backward arg (=0)                    Forward k-BFWS(f5) first and then backward backward k-BFWS(f5) if forward search stops with no solution, default 2

 Search Algorithms::